ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

     - `response_buffering`: Enable or disable buffering of responses from the origin server.
 (Enterprise plan only)
     - `script_load_optimization`: Improve the paint time for pages that include JavaScript.
     - `security_header`: Enforce web security policy for your website.
+    - `security_level`: Choose the appropriate security profile for your website.
     - `server_side_exclude`: Automatically hide specific content from suspicious visitors.
     - `tls_client_auth`: TLS client certificate presented for authentication on origin pull.
 (Enterprise plan only)
     - `true_client_ip_header`: CIS will send the end user’s IP address in the True-Client-IP header.
 (Enterprise plan only)